edissyum/opencaptureformem/README.md

 By default it is recommended to replace **8M** by **20M** or more if needed

+## Use AI
+Open-Capture for MEM Courrier is using AI to detect some informations automatically.
+By now, you can retrieve MEM Courrier destination and type_id.
+We can't provide an AI model because it's specific to each company.
+But we can help you to create yours, contact us.

 # LICENSE
 Open-Capture for MEM Courrier is released under the GPL v3.